BrightcoveOS/android-player-samples/brightcove-exoplayer/README.md

  1. Extends *MainActivity* to use the *BrightcovePlayer* class, which handles activity lifecycle behavior for the Brightcove player used.
  2. Instantiates the BrightcoveExoPlayerVideoView from the layout XML set with *setContentView()*.
  3. Loads a sample video from the Media API of Brightcove VideoCloud, given an authorization token and a video id.
- 4. A XML declaration for the BrightcoveExoPlayerVideoView from the activity's layout file.
+ 4. An XML declaration for the BrightcoveExoPlayerVideoView from the activity's layout file.

+## Known Issues
+### Widevine Modular Playback Issue
+* Testing has uncovered a playback issue in our Widevine Modular integration that prevents playback in most cases.
+We are actively working on a solution that will be included in our next release.
+Because of this, we are advising consumer of the Android SDK who integrate with Widevine Modular to use the Android SDK version 4.6.4.

 ## Limitations